uclchem/uclchem.github.io/website/docs/start-pythonapi.md

 def plot_species(ax, df, species)
 ```

-Plot the abundance of species through time directly onto an axis
+Plot the abundance of a list of species through time directly onto an axis.

 **Arguments**:

 - `ax` _pyplot.axis_ - An axis object to plot on
 - `df` _pd.DataFrame_ - A dataframe created by `read_output_file`
 - `species` _str_ - A list of species names to be plotted.
-If species name starts with "$", plots the sum of surface and bulk abundances
+If species name starts with "$" instead of # or @, plots the sum of surface and bulk abundances

 **Returns**: